 Leveraging the energy of the Bay Area’s booming tech scene, the brightest minds in business and medicine were brought together with countless opportunities to mix and mingle, and — most importantly — learn how they can work together to make healthcare better.

 The first level-setting session of this day-long conference set the stage by highlighting the top 10 healthcare issues and the top 10 technologies available to address them.
-This was lead by several of healthcare’s top authorities on orthopedics and medical technology: Mark Froimson, MD, chief clinical officer for Trinity Health, the largest multi-institutional Catholic health care delivery system in the nation; Daniel Kraft, MD, faculty chair of medicine at Silicon-Valley think tank, Singularity University; and Thomas Parker Vail, MD, UCSF’s very own Chairman of the Department of Orthopedic Surgery and former president of AAHKS.
+This was led by several of healthcare’s top authorities on orthopedics and medical technology: Mark Froimson, MD, chief clinical officer for Trinity Health, the largest multi-institutional Catholic health care delivery system in the nation; Daniel Kraft, MD, faculty chair of medicine at the Silicon-Valley think tank, Singularity University; and Thomas Parker Vail, MD, UCSF’s very own Chairman of the Department of Orthopedic Surgery and former president of AAHKS.

 Dr. Froimson kicked off the session by outlining some of the key issues facing the healthcare market, and orthopedics specifically.
 He acknowledged the demand for fundamental change from both patients and physicians alike, as well the role that digital solutions might play within the realm of their interaction.